Best WordPress Cache Plugins For Fast Sites

 W3 Total Cache

 Yoast no longer uses plugin based caching and have switched to server-side caching.
-Likely a similar caching we use for Colorlib, a combination of HHVM, Redis, and fastcgi_cache.
+So, likely a similar caching we use for Colorlib, a combination of HHVM, Redis, and fastcgi_cache.

 Matt Cutts has switched from W3 Total Cache to WP Super Cache.
 It’s similar to W3 but is much easier to setup and, according to some benchmarks, can deliver even better website performance under certain conditions.

-We now use a completely custom-built server-side caching.
+We now use completely custom-built server-side caching.
 It uses Nginx, HHVM, and Redis as the base, but we have made some tweaks, especially for Colorlib.
 This includes custom comments and bbPress forum thread handling to make sure that they are posted in real-time.
-If you like how well our website performs, make sure to read our hosting guide to determine how you can achieve similar results.
+In addition, if you like how well our website performs, make sure to read our hosting guide to determine how you can achieve similar results.